Skip to main content

 How Much Larger Can I Make My Breasts With Fat Transfer?

-Most breast enhancement procedures can increase your breast size.
+Most breast enhancement procedures can increase your breast shape and size.
 But some people prefer fat transfer because it’s natural, as opposed to breast implants.

 However, you can only increase your breast size by ½ to one full cup size in one session.
-That is enough for many women, but those who want a more significant increase may need to consider other options.
+That is enough for many women, but those who want a more significant increase in breast shape may need to consider other options.

 How Painful Is Breast Fat Transfer?